The Problem of Using VPN in China

 If you have not heard of the Great Firewall of China (also known as the Golden Shield Project), You should start learning its power.
 Basically, it's a firewall in China that monitors internet traffic and blocks websites that are not "Good".

 Many websites are blocked in China: Google, Twitter, Facebook, YouTube, Instagram, Pinterest, The New York Times, BBC, and many many more.

 That's why people use VPNs to bypass the Great Firewall of China, hoping to unblock those websites.
+In Chinese, they called it "翻墙VPN".
 The good news is: VPN is indeed a good tool for unblocking websites in China.
 The bad news is: many VPNs don't work in China at all, because the Great Firewall also blocks VPN traffic (if it can detect it).

 Many VPN services just don't work in China at all.
 For example, HideMyAss, Private Internet Access, IPVanish etc. You can't access the websites for those VPN providers and even if you manage to download their software or app, it won't work.

 As a matter of fact, there are even some VPN testing services specializing in testing VPN for China.
 For example, VPNDada.
 And you can follow their updates on which VPNs work well in China and which don't.
 It seems like other than the two VPN mentioned earlier, the following VPNs also work pretty well in China: VyprVPN, PureVPN and even some low-cost VPN services.